...

 So, if you want this printing, you should ensure that your fiber direction is right.
 One way to do that is to ask the printing company to send you a sample to ensure it meets your needs.
 Also, you should be sure that the quantity you want to print will be right for your budget.

-The most standard format that goes well for web-fed is A4.
-But you can also change this format depending on your machine’s capabilities.
+The most standard format for web-fed is A4, but you can also change this format depending on your machine’s capabilities.

 Digital Printing